1-davnor-1-people

 Thriving along the booming Cavendish banana plantations on this part of the province are tons of bangus (milk fish) farmed in more than 400 fish cages spread out in three barangays of Panabo, namely JP Laurel, Cagangohan and San Pedro.
 These cages span 1,075 hectares making up what is known as the Panabo Mariculture Park.

 Having the biggest banana plantations in the country has made Panado City instrumental in making the province the Banana Capital of the Philippines.
-Bananas from Panabo are exported to countries like Hong Kong, singapore, korea, China, Japan and the Middle East.
-The city is also famous for the agricultural successful of its Mariculture Park, a magnet of investors and tourists alike who flock the site to gain knowledge about its salt-water bangus industry.
+Bananas from Panabo are exported to countries like Hong Kong, Singapore, Korea, China, Japan and the Middle East.
+The city is also famous for the success of its Mariculture Park, a magnet of investors and tourists alike who flock the site to gain knowledge about its salt-water bangus industry.

 Cacao Products